adaltas/dsti-bigdata-2024-spring/09.dataflow-with-nifi/lab-01.md

 17) right click on the `GetFile` processor and start it.
 You should soon see your file qued in the success relationship between GetFile and PutFile
 18) right click on and start the `PutFile` processor
 19) you should soon see a file qued in the success relationship between the PutFile processor and the funnel.
-20) congratualtions! you've just created your first dataflow using nifi!

 #### launch NiFi Registry and configure it to work with the NiFi instance